Geraldene/Sharing_Files/README.md

 - Contains a notebook that performs exploratory data analysis on a Game of thrones dataset.
 ## Winter is coming !!!
 - Contains a script that is adapted from the following [tutorial](https://keras.io/examples/vision/image_classification_with_vision_transformer/) that implements the [Vision Transformer (ViT)](https://arxiv.org/abs/2010.11929) model on the mnist dataset.
 This is a WIP, I plan to create a notebook which can be used to gain an in-depth understanding of the model.
-- Contains a notebook that performs EDA on Covid-19 data using three different visualisation packages.